asurati/wip.src/content/post/2021-10-22-g73-nv4b-demo-gpu-passthru-edid.md

 referenced by any output port.
 The correponding bus might be connected to some other peripheral.

-This complete the trace of the display path.
+This completes the trace of the display path.

 ---